Things to Do in Narkanda: Best Places to Visit & Travel Guide

 Kinnaur, also known as the Land of Gods, is a beautiful Himachal Pradesh district located 195 kilometres from Narkanda.
 Kinnaur is famous worldwide for its beautiful scenery, rivers (Satluj, Baspa, and Spiti), spectacular landscapes, lush green valleys, Rocky Mountains, and snow-capped peaks.

-• First-aid kit including medicines, digital thermometer, lip guard and sunscreen
+- A first-aid kit with medicines, thermometer, lip balm, and sunscreen

 How to reach Narkanda?